 ICRM has a reputable ovum donor program, with many in-house ovum donors.
 Because we have our own in-house ovum donor list, there is not an ovum donor agency cost if you choose one of the donors on our list.
 Additionally, you have the option to have a known ovum donor, such as a sister or a friend.

-Our ovum donor coordinator, Linda Alexander, can assist you in choosing the most suitable ovum donor for you.
+Our ovum donor coordinators can assist you in choosing the most suitable ovum donor for you.
 Personalized care is given when you are going through an ovum donor cycle.
 Once the ovum donor has been chosen, we will meet with the ovum donor and make sure she is screened appropriately.
 Screening procedures include health maintenance testing, infectious disease testing, genetic testing, and psychological counseling.
 Both you and the ovum donor will have separate psychological evaluations and counseling to address potential psychosocial issues that may arise as a result of third party reproduction.
 The ovum donors sign detailed consent forms, relinquishing any rights to the eggs, embryos, and offspring.

 Donor Egg Bank, USA (DEB USA)

 As a founding member of the Donor Egg Bank, USA, ICRM is excited to offer our patients a cutting edge treatment option.
-Donor Egg Bank, USA is a complete package of egs and donor egg treatment afforded through network medical practices.
+Donor Egg Bank, USA is a complete package of eggs and donor egg treatment afforded through network medical practices.
 One price includes the donor fee, the donor’s screening and cycle, and the recipient cycle with subsequent embryo transfer.